 - As already mentioned, avoid wrapping too tightly and constricting trunks or branches.
 If you damage the tree, especially in the winter, you will make it more susceptible to disease.

-- Use lights that are rated for outdoor use and in good condition, especially the wiring.
+- Use tree lights that are rated for outdoor use and in good, high-quality condition, especially the wiring.

 - Avoid using too many strands of lights together or using extension cords unrated for outside use.